 North East Essex out-of-hours

-We provide services to patients whose health care needs are commissioned by the following Clinical Commissioning Groups in the North East Essex area:
+We provide services to patients whose health care needs are commissioned by the following Integrated Care Board (ICB) in the North East Essex area:

 How does the out-of-hours service work?

 North East Essex out-of-hours service does not offer walk-in appointments, so access to the service is via the national NHS 111 call line.
-In North East Essex this service is delivered by IC24.
+In North East Essex this service is delivered by Practice Plus Group.

 The NHS 111 team will assess your condition over the phone and if it is clinically appropriate, they will refer your case to the out-of-hours service.
 This will then result in either: